-Mega Man 8: Anniversary Edition (more known as Mega Man 8, known in Japan as Rockman 8: Metal Heroes) is a side-scrolling action platformer developed and published by Capcom for the Sega Saturn and PlayStation on January 1997.
+Mega Man 8 (also known as Mega Man 8: Anniversary Edition, and known in Japan as Rockman 8: Metal Heroes) is a side-scrolling action platformer developed and published by Capcom for the Sega Saturn and PlayStation on January 1997.

 It is the eighth installment of the original Mega Man series (and the sequel to Mega Man 7).
 The only official installment of the series for 32-bit consoles, Mega Man 8 introduces a brand new art style (the second complete change in the series) and cutscenes detailed in animated full-motion video.
 The game commemorates the 10th anniversary of the series and is the last titled game in the franchise for 11 years (before Mega Man 9).